phseiff/github-flavored-markdown-to-html/README.md

 to clone from master and add changes before installing.

-Both might require `sudo` on Linux, and you can optionally do `pip3 install pdfkit` (if you want to use the optional pdf features) to include pdf support into your installation.
+Both might require `sudo` on Linux, and you can optionally do `python3 -m pip install pdfkit` (if you want to use the optional pdf features) to include pdf support into your installation.

 ## Usage

-If you want to access the interface with your command line, you can just supply `gh-md-to-html` with the arguments documented in th help text (accessible with `gh-md-to-html -h` and shown below.)
+If you want to access the interface with your command line, you can just supply `gh-md-to-html` with the arguments documented in the help text (accessible with `gh-md-to-html -h` and shown below).
+On windows, you must supply `python3 -m gh_md_to_html` with the corresponding arguments.

 If you want to access the interface via python, you can use